-Last week the RAC published an analysis of government data that showed that the amount of surface dressing undertaken by 153 road authorities in England had fallen by 34% in 2021/2022, compared to 2017/2018, down to 3,551 miles.
-The analysis also showed that the length of road resurfacing had fallen too, down 29% compared to 2017/2018, to 1,123 miles.
+In 2023, the RAC published an analysis of government data, which highlighted that the amount of surface dressing undertaken by 153 road authorities in England had fallen by 34% in 2021/2022 down to 3,551 miles - a significant reduction compared to 2017/2018.
+The analysis also showed that the length of road resurfacing had fallen too, down 29% to 1,123 miles in the same timeframe.
+These figures are indicative of a mounting pothole problem, but why are road repairs being neglected in the first place?
+Keep reading to find out more.

-Resurfacing involves removing the top layer – sometimes called the wearing course – of the road and replacing it with a new one.
-Surface dressing sees a bitumen binder sprayed onto the road and stone chippings then spread on top.
+Resurfacing involves removing the top layer – sometimes referred to as the wearing course – of the road and replacing it with a new one.
+For surface dressings, a bitumen binder is sprayed onto the road and stone chippings are then spread on top.

 The great thing about surface dressing and other similar treatments is that they prolong the life of a road.
 Cracks that could turn into potholes over time are filled in, surface friction is improved and an extra layer of protection is added.